mlazarov/supervisord-monitor/Readme.md

 ```
 Do not forget to restart supervisord service after changing supervisord.conf

-4. Edit supervisord-monitor configuration file and add all your supervisord servers
+4.Edit supervisord-monitor configuration file and add all your supervisord servers
 ```
 vim application/config/supervisor.php
 ```

-5. Configure your web server to point one of your vhosts to 'public_html' directory.
+5.Configure your web server to point one of your vhosts to 'public_html' directory.
-6. Open web browser and enter your vhost url.
+6.Open web browser and enter your vhost url.

 ## Redmine integration